Chicken with Broccoli, Sun-dried Tomatoes and Bow Tie Pasta is a speedy weeknight meal. It’s sure to win over your family!

 - 3-4 tablespoons olive oil

-- 4 boneless chicken breasts, cut in cubes or strips
+- 4 boneless chicken breasts, cut into cubes or strips

 - 1-2 garlic cloves, minced